bredr/pokemon-angular/README.md

-# Pokemon
+# Pokemon demo

-This project is a demonstrator of using various NGRX components to build a simple app.
+This project is a demonstrator of using various ngrx components to build a simple app.

 The backend can be stood up using `docker-compose up`.

 To serve the simple app `nx serve teams`.

 This project was generated using [Nx](https://nx.dev).

+Take the code tour to see some highlight of ngrx.

 ## Quick Start & Documentation